Updated May 8, 2023

 What are Scratch Programming examples?

-So, what exactly is Scratch programming examples?
+So, what exactly are Scratch programming examples?
 It’s exactly what it sounds like “Scratch”.
-Yes, it actually doesn’t matter whether you are a 25-year-old experienced programmer or you are just a parent wanting year 10-year-old child to learn it.
+Yes, it doesn’t matter whether you are a 25-year-old programmer with experience or a parent who wants a year 10-year-old child to learn it.
 Because scratch programming examples are extremely easy to learn.
-And if you combine it with python programming, raspberry pi, and a few electronics, it just cants get any better.
+And if you combine it with Python programming, Raspberry Pi, and a few electronics, it just cannot get any better.

-Just in case, if you are a beginner and want to learn something exciting, buy yourself a Raspberry Pi.
-It comes pre-installed with an Operating system called NOOBS (New Out Of the Box) which again comes pre-installed with Scratch.
+Just in case you are a beginner and want to learn something exciting, buy yourself a Raspberry Pi.
+It comes pre-installed with an Operating system called NOOBS (New Out Of the Box), which again comes pre-installed with Scratch.
 And if you don’t know what Raspberry Pi is, it’s a microcomputer.
-You can read my other blog on Raspberry Pi for further info on that topic.

 Scratch programming examples were initially developed at MIT (Massachusetts Institute of Technology).
-As of to get you started, you can simply download the installer from the official MIT website: https://scratch.mit.edu/scratch_1.4/
+To get started, you can simply download the installer from the official MIT website: https://scratch.mit.edu/scratch_1.4/.

-The current version of scratch is 1.4 as for the time when writing this blog.
 Scratch Programming examples are extremely fun to learn.
-To get more basics, you can simply download the official documentation from its website which will give you an overview of scratch.
+To get more basics, simply download the official documentation from its website, which will give you an overview of Scratch.

 Win7 or later for Windows.